c272/microbit-v2-docs/content/setup/debug-setup-guide.md

 Once this is done, you should also install the `marus25.cortex-debug` extension from the extensions marketplace.
 This will provide interaction between the VSCode debugger and either OpenOCD or pyOCD, allowing us to interact with the micro:bit.
 Before we can utilise this extension though, we must first install either OpenOCD or pyOCD.

 ## Installing OpenOCD
-If you have chosen to install OpenOCD, it is available officially through most package managers on Linux, and through an [automatically generated release binary](https://github.com/openocd-org/openocd/releases/tag/v0.11.0) from Github for Windows MinGW32 users.
-There are no officially released MacOS binaries, however there are alternative unofficial binaries provided by the `xpack-dev-tools` project, which provide binaries for [MacOS ARM64](https://github.com/xpack-dev-tools/openocd-xpack/releases), [MacOS x64](https://github.com/xpack-dev-tools/openocd-xpack/releases), [Windows x64](https://github.com/xpack-dev-tools/openocd-xpack/releases), [Linux x64](https://github.com/xpack-dev-tools/openocd-xpack/releases), and [Linux ARM64](https://github.com/xpack-dev-tools/openocd-xpack/releases).
+If you have chosen to install OpenOCD, it is available officially through most package managers on Linux, through `brew` on MacOS, and through an [automatically generated release binary](https://github.com/openocd-org/openocd/releases/tag/v0.11.0) from Github for Windows MinGW32 users.
+There are also alternative unofficial binaries provided by the `xpack-dev-tools` project, which provide binaries for [MacOS ARM64](https://github.com/xpack-dev-tools/openocd-xpack/releases), [MacOS x64](https://github.com/xpack-dev-tools/openocd-xpack/releases), [Windows x64](https://github.com/xpack-dev-tools/openocd-xpack/releases), [Linux x64](https://github.com/xpack-dev-tools/openocd-xpack/releases), and [Linux ARM64](https://github.com/xpack-dev-tools/openocd-xpack/releases).
 If you simply wish to install through a package manager however, you can do that like so:

 {{< tabs groupId="os" >}}
 {{% tab name="ubuntu/debian" %}}